Maria I of Portugal: Reign

 Part of the Charter of Queen Maria, which prohibited factories and manufactures in Brazil in 1785.

-King José died on 24 February 1777.
-His daughter, Maria, then became the first undisputed queen regnant of Portugal.
-With Maria's accession, her husband became nominal king as Dom Pedro III, but the actual regal authority was vested solely in Maria, as she was the lineal heir of the crown.
-Also, as Pedro's kingship was jure uxoris only, his reign would cease in the event of Maria's death, and the crown would pass to Maria's descendants.
-However, Pedro predeceased his wife in 1786.
+After years of ill health, King Joseph died on 24 February 1777.
+Maria, aged 42, succeeded him as the first undisputed queen regnant of Portugal.
+On 28 February, Maria pardoned more than eight hundred prisoners.
+She moved swiftly to dismantle the influence of the Marquis of Pombal, ordering him not to return to the palace before formally dismissing him in early March.
+After recovering from a bout of measles that had delayed the formalities of her accession, Maria met with her ministers on 27 April.
+They confirmed that her husband would reign nominally as King Peter III, while sovereign authority remained vested solely in Maria as the crown's lineal heir.
+(Note: As Peter's kingship was jure uxoris only, his reign would cease in the event of Maria's death, and the crown would pass to Maria's descendants.
+However, Peter predeceased his wife in 1786.)
+Maria was formally acclaimed on 13 May in the Praça do Comércio.

+Maria's accession marked the beginning of the Viradeira ("turnabout"), a period characterized by the partial reversal of the policies pursued under the Marquis of Pombal.
+Maria's first cabinet included both former Pombaline ministers and moderate opponents of the marquis, preserving much of the administrative system established during the previous reign.
+An inquiry into Pombal's administration later found him guilty of abuses of power, but Maria pardoned him because of his age and ill health.
+She was also reluctant to impose a harsher sentence because it would have reflected adversely on the legacy of her father, under whose authority Pombal had exercised power.
+A separate investigation exonerated the Távora family, though their confiscated estates and titles were not restored.
+While signing the edict confirming their pardon on 9 October 1780, Maria suffered her first major mental breakdown.

 Maria is considered to have been a good ruler in the period prior to her madness.
-Her first act as queen was to dismiss the autocratic minister, the Marquis of Pombal.
 Noteworthy events of this period include Portugal's membership in the League of Armed Neutrality (July 1782) and the 1781 cession of Delagoa Bay from Austria to Portugal.
 However, the queen suffering from melancholia and declining mental health (perhaps due to porphyria) made her incapable of handling state affairs after 1792.

 On 5 January 1785 the queen issued a charter imposing heavy restrictions on industrial activity in Brazil; how, for example, it prohibited the manufacture of fabrics and other products, extinguishing all textile manufactures in the colony, except the industry of coarse cloth for the use of slaves and workers; since the Portuguese colonial administration did not look favorably on the development of industrial activities in Brazil for fear of economic and, perhaps, political independence.
 During her reign, the trial, conviction and execution of ensign Joaquim José da Silva Xavier, known as Tiradentes, took place in 1789.